Symphony-DAS/symphony-docs/Set-the-Simulation-for-a-DAQ-Controller.md

 <table cellspacing="0" class="note" summary="Note" cellpadding="5" border="1"><tbody><tr width="90%"><td>
 <b>Note:</b> For this to work, you must have completed the "Write a Simulation" tutorial so that the "demo" simulation exists and replace the `edu.washington.riekelab` prefix with your own package prefix.
 </td></tr></tbody></table>

+You now have a rig description with a DAQ controller using the "demo" `Simulation`.